TacticalVC

 TacticalVC · Value Creation Playbook

-Pricing power isn't a negotiation skill.
-It reflects how replaceable your service actually is.
-The companies that escaped commodity pricing built services competitors couldn't replicate in a year — and the margin gap is structural, not cyclical.
+Pricing power reflects how replaceable your service is and how costly it is for clients to leave.
+The companies that escaped commodity pricing built services that were genuinely hard to replicate and expensive to walk away from.
+The margin gap is structural, not cyclical.

 Pricing PowerRevenue MixMarket Entry